About deployment server and forwarder management

 You cannot use the deployment server to update indexer cluster peer nodes or search head cluster members.

 Do not use deployment server or forwarder management to manage configuration files across peer nodes (indexers) in an indexer cluster.
 Instead, use the configuration bundle method.
-You can, however, use the deployment server to distribute updates to the master node, which then uses the configuration bundle method to distribute them to the peer nodes.
+You can, however, use the deployment server to distribute updates to the manager node, which then uses the configuration bundle method to distribute them to the peer nodes.
 See "Update common peer configurations" in the Managing Indexers and Clusters of Indexers manual.

 Search head clusters